CodeMyAss/chaos/README.md

 Anyway, this is meant to be a lower-level API that you write a useful thing on top of.
-It was basically born out of my frustration with the ncurses API and the lack of using any color I want in the terminal.
+It was basically born out of my frustration with the ncurses API and the inability to use any color I want in the terminal.

 #### But why Lua?